Ravest95/DeepDiveEmulator/README.md

 steam://nav/console

-- Press "Open"
+- Press "Open".
 (This will open a console in the Steam).

 - Type in: